Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/transform_control/pivot_point/individual_origins.rst

 For example,
 the orange rectangle in the image has its Origin located on the far left of the mesh.

-Now let's examine: Rotation around the individual origins.
+Now let us examine: Rotation around the individual origins.

 - The blue rectangle has its Origin located in the center of the mesh, while the orange rectangle has its Origin located on the left hand side.